Proto-Albanian language: Numerals in Proto-Albanian

-Classification & isoglosses with other branches of Indo-European
+Classification & isoglosses with other Indo-European branches

 The closest language to Albanian is Messapic, with which it forms a common branch titled Illyric in Hyllested & Joseph (2022).
 Hyllested & Joseph (2022) in agreement with recent bibliography identify Greco-Phrygian as the IE branch closest to the Albanian-Messapic one.
-These two branches form an areal grouping - which is often called "Balkan IE" - with Armenian.
-Shortly after they had diverged from one another, Greek, Armenian, and partly Albanian undoubtedly also underwent a longer period of contact (as can be seen, for example, in the irregular correspondence: Greek σκόρ(ο)δον, Armenian sxtor, xstor, and Albanian hudhër, hurdhë "garlic").
-Furthermore, intense Greek–Albanian contacts certainly occurred thereafter, and ongoing connections between them have been in the Balkans from the ancient times, continuing up to the present-days.
+These two branches form an areal grouping – which is often called "Balkan IE" – with Armenian.
+Hyllested & Joseph (2022) identify the highest shared number of innovations between (Proto-)Albanian and (Proto-)Greek.